59 Partner Agencies

 Provides assistance to low-income and elderly persons with non-criminal legal issues.

-Promotes mental health and mental disorder prevention through advocacy, education, housing and support services.
+Promotes mental health and disorder prevention through advocacy, education, housing and support services.

 Provides quality, cost-effective and family-based health services with dignity and respect to all people without regard to finances, culture or lifestyle and provides information and support to promote participation in health care decisions.